Finite-size effects in the dependency networks of free and open-source software: Model fitting of the FOSS network

 from which it is not difficult to see that a self-contained and natural truncation for this series can only be achieved when $\mu = -1$.
-It is remarkable that the {\it Debian} data conform to this fact, and in consequence of this value of $\mu$, Eq.~(\ref{logis}) is reduced to being a linear, first-order, nonhomogeneous equation,
+This is necessary if the scale-free character of the distribution is to be preserved, otherwise, with $\mu \neq 1$, different terms in Eq.~(\ref{series1}) will become dominant on different scales of $x$.
+It is remarkable that the {\it Debian} data conform to this fact, and consequently, with $\mu =-1$, Eq.~(\ref{logis}) is reduced to a linear, first-order, nonhomogeneous equation,

 in which $\eta$ plays the role of a nonhomogeneity parameter.